Federal Housing Finance Agency.

 (1) Shall complete an annual stress test of itself based on its data as of December 31 of the preceding calendar year;

 (b) Scenarios provided by FHFA.
-In conducting its annual stress tests under this section, each regulated entity must use scenarios provided by FHFA, which shall be generally consistent with and comparable to those established by the FRB, that reflect a minimum of three sets of economic and financial conditions, including a baseline, adverse, and severely adverse scenario.
-Not later than 30 days after the FRB publishes its scenarios, FHFA will issue to all regulated entities a description of the baseline, adverse, and severely adverse scenarios that each regulated entity shall use to conduct its annual stress tests under this part.
+In conducting its annual stress tests under this section, each Enterprise must use scenarios provided by FHFA, which shall be generally consistent with and comparable to those established by the FRB, that reflect a minimum of two sets of economic and financial conditions, including a baseline and severely adverse scenario.
+Not later than 30 days after the FRB publishes its scenarios, FHFA will issue to the Enterprises a description of the baseline and severely adverse scenarios that each Enterprise shall use to conduct its annual stress tests under this part.

 Start Amendment Part

-Required report to FHFA and the FRB of stress test results and related information.
+Required report to FHFA and FRB of stress test results and related information.

 Publication of results by regulated entities.

-(a) Public disclosure of results required for stress tests of regulated entities.
+(a) Public disclosure of results required for stress tests of the Enterprises.
 The Enterprises must disclose publicly a summary of the stress test results for the severely adverse scenario not earlier than August 1 and not later than August 15 of each year.
-Each Bank must disclose publicly a summary of the stress test results for the severely adverse scenario not earlier than November 15 and not later than November 30 of each year.
-The summary may be published on the regulated entity's Web site or in any other form that is reasonably accessible to the public;
+The summary may be published on the Enterprise's website or in any other form that is reasonably accessible to the public.

 End Supplemental Information